 -

-The Standard Model (SM) of particle physics contain a couple of massive particles at the electroweak scale, including the Higgs boson, the top quark and the electroweak gauge bosons.
-An important quest of particle physics is to study the properties of these particles at the energy and luminosity frontiers with high precision, and probe new physics beyond the SM.
-This requires high precision theoretical predictions for the production processes involving these massive particles.
-However, the calculation of scattering amplitudes involving massive particles is generally much more difficult than the calculation of massless scattering amplitudes.
-On the other hand, due to the high energies of the Large Hadron Collider (LHC) and future colliders, the masses of the particles are often small compared to other kinematic invariants in the scattering processes.
-With such scale hierarchies, the perturbative scattering amplitudes and cross sections can develop large logarithms involving the ratios between the small masses and the large kinematic invariants in the high energy limit.
+The Standard Model (SM) of particle physics contains several massive particles at the electroweak scale, including the Higgs boson, the top quark, and the electroweak gauge bosons.
+An important goal in particle physics is to study the properties of these particles at the energy and luminosity frontiers with high precision and to probe new physics beyond the SM.
+This requires highly precise theoretical predictions for production processes involving these massive particles.
+However, calculating scattering amplitudes with massive particles is generally much more difficult than calculating massless scattering amplitudes.
+Owing to the high energies of the Large Hadron Collider (LHC) and future colliders, the particle masses are often small compared to other kinematic invariants in the scattering processes.
+With such scale hierarchies, perturbative scattering amplitudes and cross-sections can develop large logarithms involving the ratios between small masses and large kinematic invariants in the high-energy limit.

 $ 1 \to 2 $ massive quark form factor has been computed at two loops [36−38], and three-loop calculations are in progress [7, 39−49].
-However,$ 1 \to 2 $ kinematics does not capture all possible structure at the two-loop order and beyond.
-In this paper, we initiate a study of a two-loop$ 1 \to 3 $ massive form factor at sub-leading powers.
-At two loops, non-trivial correlations can only occur among at most 3 external particles.
+However,$ 1 \to 2 $ kinematics does not capture all possible structures at the two-loop order and beyond.
+In this study, we analyzed a two-loop$ 1 \to 3 $ massive form factor at sub-leading powers.
+At two loops, non-trivial correlations can occur among at most three external particles.
 Therefore, the structure extracted from$ 1 \to 3 $ form factors is generic enough to be applied to other form factors and scattering amplitudes.
-To this end, our ultimate goal is to study the$ Q\bar{Q}g $ form factor in quantum chromodynamics (QCD), where Q represents a massive quark, and g is the gluon.
-Due to the complexity of this problem, we will begin with a simpler one in QED, i.e., the$ e^+e^-\gamma $ form factor.The scattering amplitudes involving massive electrons in QED are phenomenologically interesting on their own.
-In the future plans of high-energy physics experiments, various high-energy and high-luminosity
+To this end, our ultimate goal is to study the$ Q\bar{Q}g $ form factor in quantum chromodynamics (QCD), where Q represents a massive quark and g denotes a gluon.
+Owing to the complexity of this problem, we begin with a simpler one in QED, i.e., the$ e^+e^-\gamma $ form factor.Scattering amplitudes involving massive electrons in QED are phenomenologically interesting on their own.
+Various high-energy and high-luminosity

 -

-We consider the
+Let us consider the

-$ 1 \to 3 $ QED process$ \begin{aligned} \gamma^{*}(p_4) \rightarrow e^+(p_1) + e^-(p_2) + \gamma(p_3). \end{aligned} $
+$ 1 \to 3 $ QED process,$ \begin{aligned} \gamma^{*}(p_4) \rightarrow e^+(p_1) + e^-(p_2) + \gamma(p_3). \end{aligned} $

 (1) The independent kinematic variables are